antronerds/r2-training-courses/docs/MSCADN_interim_course_R2.md

 * On the main page, click in box 2 on the selected dataset.
 The dataset grid pops up, showing all the datasets that are available to you within the platform.
 Let's use the headers of the columns to filter for the dataset that we need in the next section. <br>
 * In the textfield of column **Author** type *Versteeg* and in the column of number of samples **N** type 8.
 * Click on the correct dataset.
-Optionally read the dataset details in teh information box underneath the grid
+Optionally read the dataset details in the information box underneath the grid
 * Select the dataset for further analysis by a click on the blue button **Confirm selection**
 * Confirm that in box 2 the dataset '_Mixed Neuroblastoma (MES-ADRN) - Versteeg - 8 - MAS5.0 - u133p2_' is selected, containing 6 recently patient derived cell lines (2 per patient) plus the 2 classical Neuroblastoma cell lines.
  <br>